- 47% of people expect your website speed to load in less than 2 seconds.

 We’ve established that slow loading speed leads to an instant drop-off in visitors.
 Nearly half of your potential visitors have already vanished.
 But there is a long-term effect here too.
 That long loading time gradually stunts your natural growth and word-of-mouth.

 Customers slowly stop referring your service to others because of a poor experience.
 Established websites are less likely to link back to your content.
-It might even put people off signing up to your newsletter.
+It might even put people off signing up for your newsletter.

 We often link a slow website to a lack of credibility, which may hurt your brand in the long run.